KarlHenrik/Jupyter-Notebook-Projects/_build/features/notebooks/FallingThroughTheEarth.md

 </div>

-We have our initial conditions and function for acceleration in order, so all that's left is using the Euler-Cromer method to find the positions, velocities and accelerations of the movement over time:
+I have the initial conditions and function for acceleration in order, so all that's left is using the Euler-Cromer method to find the positions, velocities and accelerations of the movement over time:

 <div markdown="1" class="cell code_cell">
 <div class="input_area" markdown="1">